mohassy/ecommerce--restful-api/README.md

 # ecommerce--restful-api

-Main Dependencies:
+## Main Dependencies:

-Spring boot security to implement JWT Authentication using asymmetric JWT signatures Spring Data JPA to model data classes and their relationships PostgreSQL as the database management system
+- Spring boot security to implement JWT Authentication using asymmetric JWT signatures

+- Spring Data JPA to model data classes and their relationships

+- PostgreSQL as the database management system

+## Overview

 This application represents the backend of an e-commerce site where people can trade their used or new tech devices